kfarr2/rename.host/README.md

-# rename.host
+# Rename.host

-A short script that lets you set your VM hostname to something random
+A script that sets your VM hostname to something random.
+(Don't worry, it'll ask you first.)

 ## Instructions

-Make the script executable and
+Make the script executable then

 	./changehost.sh